utcompling/textgrounder/README.txt

 of Wikipedia).

 {{{
-for x in 0 5 40; do geolocate-twitter --doc-thresh $x --mts=300 --degrees-per-cell=1 --mode=generate-kml --kml-words='cool,coo,kool,kewl' --kml-prefix=kml-dist.$x.none. --kml-transform=none; done
+for x in 0 5 40; do tg-geolocate geotext --doc-thresh $x --mts=300 --degrees-per-cell=1 --mode=generate-kml --kml-words='cool,coo,kool,kewl' --kml-prefix=kml-dist.$x.none. --kml-transform=none; done
 }}}

 Another example, just for the words "cool" and "coo", but with different kinds of transformation of the probabilities.

 {{{
-for x in none log logsquared; do geolocate-twitter --doc-thresh 5 --mts=300 --degrees-per-cell=1 --mode=generate-kml --kml-words='cool,coo' --kml-prefix=kml-dist.5.$x. --kml-transform=$x; done
+for x in none log logsquared; do tg-geolocate geotext --doc-thresh 5 --mts=300 --degrees-per-cell=1 --mode=generate-kml --kml-words='cool,coo' --kml-prefix=kml-dist.5.$x. --kml-transform=$x; done
 }}}

 === Generating data ===